(A) What is restoration of supplemental nutrition assistance program (SNAP) benefits?

 (3) Receive a judicial action determining benefits were wrongfully withheld.
 When the assistance group's situation has been reviewed and determined through the judicial process that the benefits have been wrongfully withheld, the county agency shall restore the assistance group's benefits.
 When the judicial action is the first action the recipient has taken to obtain restoration of lost benefits, the benefits shall be restored for a period of no more than twelve months from the date the court action was initiated.
 When the judicial action is a review of a county agency action, the benefits shall be restored for a period of no more than twelve months from the first of the following dates:

 (a) The date the county agency receives a request for restoration; or

 (4) Have gained categorical eligibility.
-Assistance groups who gain categorical eligibility are entitled to restored benefits back to the date of the original food assistance application, the date it gained categorical eligibility, or the date categorical eligibility for the specific type of assistance group was created, whichever is later.
+Assistance groups who gain categorical eligibility are entitled to restored benefits back to the date of the original SNAP application, the date it gained categorical eligibility, or the date categorical eligibility for the specific type of assistance group was created, whichever is later.
 To determine the prior months of eligibility and the date when restored benefits should begin, consult rule 5101:4-4-27 of the Administrative Code.